Sukhjas1314/Data-Analytics/README.md

 # Data-Analytics
-This repo is all about my journey from a beginner in the field of Data-Analytics to adsvance
+This repo is all about my journey from a beginner in the field of Data-Analytics to advance